1.20.1

 declare class ConfigJS {

-getOtherValueFromEnumConfig(configValue: ForgeConfigSpec$EnumValue<T>, name: string): T
+getOtherValueFromEnumConfig(configValue: ForgeConfigSpec$EnumValue<T>, name: String): T

 }